 “While the holidays can be a wonderfully festive time, for those who are sad or depressed, they can also be more difficult as they look around and see others who are happy and received messages about how they should be happy but may just not be feeling that way themselves,” Dr. Jephtha Tausig, a New York City-based clinical psychologist, tells SheKnows.
 “This can lead to anxiety and more depression.”

-Along the same lines, Nele Van Cauteren, a mental health and mindfulness expert, tells SheKnows that when you’re depressed, you might be harsher toward yourself, thinking you will never be happy or getting stuck in comparison and feeling like a loser.
+Nele Van Cauteren, a mental health and mindfulness expert, also tells SheKnows that when you’re depressed, you might be harsher toward yourself, thinking you will never be happy or getting stuck in comparison and feeling like a loser.

 The holidays also come at the end of the year when we’re reflecting on what we have and haven’t been able to achieve, Kinsey McManus, director of client services at the National Alliance on Mental Illness, NYC Metro tells SheKnows.